PauloTVC/PortfolioPauloTVCarvalho/README.md

 ## Labrob Projects

-The Laboratory of Robotics (LabRob) is focused on the development and control of intelligent robotic systems.
+The Laboratory of Robotics (LabRob), from PUC-Rio, is focused on the development and control of intelligent robotic systems.
 The research topics include: Project and Control of High-performance Manipulators, Project and Control of Autonomous Mobile Robots, Simultaneous Localization and Mapping (SLAM) and Path planning.

 | Trekking Robot | Senior Year Project |
 |------|------|